 Make sure that you are wearing all the protective clothing.
 Fibre insulation contains many small fibres which, when worked loose, will get into eyes, mouths and noses very easily.

 Mineral insulations can cause irritation to the skin so wearing gloves is also important.
 A disposable coverall is a good idea to prevent spread of fibres from your clothes.

 How Much Insulation?

-Measure the area of your loft floor.
+Measure the area of your loft floor (length x width).
 Rolls of mineral insulation will state on the roll what area they cover.
-A roll of mineral insulation is cut into smaller sections which are designed to roll out between the ceiling joists so measure between your joists to make sure you buy the right insulation.
+A roll of the mineral type is cut into smaller sections which are designed to roll out between the ceiling joists so measure between your joists to make sure you buy the right insulation.

 - It’s a good idea to clean between the gaps in the joists thoroughly, even to the point of hovering all the dust up.
 This stops the fibre gaps being filled by dust